 Only label the outermost bag.
 That way if there happens to be any leaks in the bag that contains the milk, there is no discoloration due to the ink getting wet.

 Did you know that I take orders world wide.
 International orders are received daily and never an issue as long and they are packaged appropriately.

 Sending your milk in a bubble mailer, double bagged with breast milk storage bags will always prove to be the very best way to ship your milk.
-Never send more than one ounce of milk, it simply isn't necessary unless you are ordering numerous pieces at once.
+Never send more than one ounce of milk, it simply isn't necessary unless you are ordering numerous pieces at once or the product description requests more than what is standard.
 Do not use bottles of any kind or bags with a zipper type closure, they ALWAYS leak.

 Adding some air to your exterior bag as this customer did is an excellent way to give your package a little extra cushion without adding to the weight of your package.

 I hope this post helps make the process of sending in your milk a little easier.

 If the thought of sending in your milk still intimidates you, I also offer shipping kits for domestic orders.

 I've had some questions regarding how I keep the orders straight.
 Well it's always evolving as my business grows, and I hate to admit it, but I do have a touch of OCD so I'm always upgrading how I keep things organized.
 Once your package arrives in the mail I immediately take a moment to note [...]